 Following a ‘process-based’ approach, an ‘assisted recovery’ general design strategy was adopted that permitted the river to adjust itself towards a stable ‘dynamic equilibrium’ morphological condition.
 The aim was to reinstate a greater potential for the development of lateral channel variability through the evolution of alluvial bar forms and associated bank erosion processes.
-A high-resolution topographic survey was conducting which fed into 2D hydrodynamic and morphodynamic (i.e. sediment transport) modelling phases of the work to determine the optimal design for the different river sections.
-A series of conceptual visualisations were produced, followed by detailed AutoCAD Civil 3D engineering design drawings and an associated method statement to meet SEPA’s licencing requirements. cbec supported the Aberarder State stakeholder engagement/ consultation work throughout.
+A high-resolution topographic survey was conducted, which fed into 2D hydrodynamic and morphodynamic (i.e., sediment transport) modelling phases of the work to determine the optimal design for the different river sections.
+A series of conceptual visualisations was produced, followed by detailed AutoCAD Civil 3D engineering design drawings and an associated method statement to meet the Scottish Environment Protection Agency’s licensing requirements. cbec supported the Aberarder Estate stakeholder engagement and consultation work throughout.

 Within the general ‘assisted recovery’ restoration approach, two different design strategies were proposed in discrete sections of the site.
-Due to practical site constraints, the design in the upstream sections of the site could only involve the localised reprofiling of the river corridor (mainly the removal/ re-grading of existing embankments) while, in the downstream section, a new realigned course was constructed.
-This moved the channel into a more sinuous course through a lower elevation area and through a series of three online two pond/ wetland areas before tying back into the existing channel course downstream.
+Owing to practical site constraints, the design in the upstream sections of the site could involve only the localised reprofiling of the river corridor (mainly the removal or re-grading of existing embankments) while, in the downstream section, a new realigned course was constructed.
+This moved the channel into a more sinuous course through a lower elevation area and through a series of three online two pond or wetland areas before tying back into the existing channel course downstream.
 ‘Bar apex’ large wood structures were installed at appropriate locations through the realigned channel (in channel margins).
 The wood structures incorporated mature trees with root ball and branches still attached.
-With sufficiently sized trees (minimum 500 mm diameter trunks) no engineered measures (i.e. cables, piling) was required to stabilise the wood structures.
-Such trees were sourced locally and the structures were ‘field-fitted’, matching specific trees to appropriate locations within the realigned channel. cbec’s principal geomorphologist was on site throughout construction which was successfully completed in October 2017.
+With sufficiently sized trees (minimum 500 mm diameter trunks), no engineered measures (i.e. cables or piling) were required to stabilise the wood structures.
+Such trees were sourced locally and the structures were ‘field fitted’, matching specific trees to appropriate locations within the realigned channel. cbec’s principal geomorphologist was on-site throughout construction, which was successfully completed in October 2017.

-The project was nominated for The UK River Prize in 2019, details of which can be found here:
+The project was nominated for the 2019 UK River Prize, details of which can be found here.